Justin Turner Preview, Player Props: Red Sox vs. Orioles

-Justin Turner -- with a slugging percentage of .211 in his past 10 games (including zero homers) -- will be in action for the Boston Red Sox against the Baltimore Orioles, with Dean Kremer on the hill, on September 28 at 6:35 PM ET.
+Justin Turner -- with a slugging percentage of .211 in his past 10 games (including zero home runs) -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with John Means on the mound, on September 29 at 7:05 PM ET.

 Sportsbook Promo Codes